microsoft/bedrock/gitops/rings/README.md

 ### Ring Operator
 The ring.yaml is consumed by a custom resource controller, which we call the Ring Controller.
 The Ring Controller sets up two resources on the cluster that map traffic to the proper service revision: a Traefik Ingress Route that maps path and headers to a Kubernetes service, and a Kubernetes service that maps to the microservice deployment.

-**DISCLAIMER:** Currently, Bedrock does *not* provide an open-sourced "Ring Operator", or any tool that can manage ingress routes to a specific service.
+**DISCLAIMER:** Bedrock does *not* provide an open-sourced "Ring Operator", or any tool that can manage ingress routes to a specific service.
+We are in the process of developing and open-sourcing a "Ring Operator" soon.

 ## Creating a New Ring for a Service